Yiyuanzmeijia/wushangshu-decision-engine/README.md

 WUSHANGSHU gives you one decision.

-An AI decision engine that converges uncertainty into a single, actionable outcome.
+An AI decision engine that turns uncertainty into one clear decision.

+---

+## Core Idea

+Most AI systems generate multiple possibilities.

+WUSHANGSHU does something different: it converges complexity into a single actionable outcome.

+Not explaining decisions.
+Making them.

 ---